Izabelin, Grodno Region: History

-Izabelin was founded by Georg Detlev von Flemming and named after his daughter Izabela Czartoryska.
+Izabelin was founded under the Polish–Lithuanian Commonwealth by Georg Detlev von Flemming and named after his daughter Izabela Czartoryska.
 Later on, it was a private town of the Grabowski and Strawiński families.

-In the interwar period, Izabelin was administratively located in the Wołkowysk County in the Białystok Voivodeship of Poland.
-According to the 1921 census, the town with the adjacent manor farm and settlement had a population of 689, 71.7% Polish, 17% Jewish and 10.3% Belarusian.
+In the interwar period, Izabelin was administratively part of Wołkowysk County in the Białystok Voivodeship of Poland.
+According to the 1921 census, the village together with the adjacent manor farm and settlement had a population of 689, of whom 71.7% identified as Polish, 17% as Jewish, and 10.3% as Belarusian.

-Following the invasion of Poland in September 1939, Izabelin was first occupied by the Soviet Union until 1941, then by Nazi Germany until 1944, and then re-occupied by the Soviet Union, which eventually annexed it from Poland in 1945.
+After the invasion of Poland in September 1939, Izabelin was occupied by the Soviet Union until 1941, then by Nazi Germany until 1944, and again by the Soviet Union, which annexed the area from Poland in 1945.